jsreddy/jsreddy.github.io/projects.md

 ![ultasound_image](/images/breast_cancer.jpg){: height="150" width="250" style="float:left; padding-right:30px"}
 ### Classifying Thermographic features for Breast Cancer Screening
-Designed an algorithm to automatically sclassify thermographic images for the presence of breast cancer.
+Designed an algorithm to automatically classify thermographic images for the presence of breast cancer.
 We also enable automatic detection of the suspected malignant regions in images taken from various angles.
 <br/><br/><br/><br/>

 <hr/>